 In short, restructuring is not the tool for handling an employee’s bad behaviour or poor performance.

-You need to manage performance or behavioural issues using the proper processes (and make sure your recruitment practices are solid so you don’t hire the wrong people in the first place).
+You need to manage performance or behavioural issues using the proper processes (and make sure your recruitment practices are solid so you minimise the chances of hiring the wrong people in the first place).

-What are the risks of getting rid of an employee in a ‘sham restructure’?
+What are the risks of making an employee redundant in a ‘sham restructure’?

 Employees who feel they have been unfairly dismissed because their role was made redundant have a couple of avenues for legal recourse.
 The first is an unfair dismissal claim, which is open to all employees who have been employed for at least 6 months (or at least 12 months if they work for a small business).

-The employee has 21 days of the dismissal taking effect to apply to the Fair Work Commission and will have to prove the dismissal was not a “genuine redundancy” (as defined in section 389 Fair Work Act).
+The employee must apply to the Fair Work Commission within 21 days after the dismissal took effect and will have to prove the dismissal was not a “genuine redundancy” (as defined in section 389 Fair Work Act).

 Most unfair dismissal claims are settled privately, or at conciliation, and employers found to be at fault may have to pay the employee compensation (typically between 5-7 weeks pay), and/or reinstate them to their role.
 The maximum compensation is either 6 months wages or the compensation cap (currently $87,500), whichever is lower.